2021 Subaru Outback vs Forester

 The Outback has an available front-view camera that gives drivers a 360 degree perspective of what's ahead, making it useful when parking.
 All trims of both cars - Outback and Forester - also come equipped with a rear vision camera to assist people when backing up.

 Which Model to Choose?

-Other than the Outback's base trim and the Premium ($29,045), all the other Outbacks cost more than $33,000.
-The lineup is topped off by the Touring XT, which costs nearly $40,000.
+Except for the Outback's base trim ($29,045) and Premium ($33,945), all other models cost more than $33,000.
+The Touring XT tops off the lineup at nearly $40,000.